MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/rev-rec-cost-templates.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-This topic provides information about how to create and use cost templates in Project Operations.
+This article provides information about how to create and use cost templates in Project Operations.
 A cost template determines:

 - The project categories for forecast and actual transactions to be included in a percentage of the project completion calculation.
 The percent-complete value is then used to calculate how much revenue is recognized.
 - Whether the percentage of completion can be modified if it's automatically calculated.